mjsarfatti/nestedSortable/README.md

 ## License

-This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This work is licensed under the MIT License.

 This work is *pizzaware*.
 If it saved your life, or you just feel good at heart, please consider offering me a pizza.
-This can be done in two ways: (1) use the Paypal button at the bottom of the project's [home page](http://mjsarfatti.com/sandbox/nestedSortable); (2) send me cash via traditional mail to my home address in Italy.
+This can be done in two ways: (1) follow [this link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=RSJEW3N9PRMYY&lc=IT&item_name=Manuele%20Sarfatti&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) to donate through paypal; (2) send me cash via traditional mail to my home address in Italy.
 Is the second method legal?
 It is in Italy if you use Posta assicurata.
 You should check with your local laws if you live elsewhere.